richardli/SUMMER/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.
-There was 3 NOTEs:
+There were 3 NOTEs:

 * Maintainer: ‘Bryan D Martin <bmartin6@uw.edu>’